wso2/carbon-kernel/docs/DeveloperTools/ConvertingJARsToOSGiBundles.md

 # Converting JARs to OSGi Bundles
 > The process of converting JARs to OSGi bundles in a WSO2 product is explained below.
 For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

-Java archive (JAR) to OSGi bundle converter is a standalone tool that can be used for products based on Carbon 5 (WSO2 Carbon 5 platform).
+Java archive (JAR) to OSGi bundle converter is a standalone tool that can be used for products that are based on Carbon 5 (WSO2 Carbon 5 platform).
 The implementation of this tool has been added to the freshly introduced Maven module of the WSO2 Carbon 5 platform.

 > Read more about Carbon tools and the instructions for developing new tools from here.